 Airline: United Airlines

-At the time there wasn’t many people (or perhaps there was but very well-distributed so you didn’t notice).
+At the time there weren’t many people.
+Or perhaps there were, but very well-distributed, so I didn’t notice.

 Exiting my gate.

 My two Boeing 747-400s of that day.
 HS-TGZ from Bangkok, and N187UA to Washington.

 There were many duty-free shops as well, but not so many as in Bangkok, or so it appeared to me.
 I didn’t pay attention to it really.

 Information kiosk, there were two Irishmen having some trouble.

 Asiana Airbus A321.